ttkorhonen/e3pages/docs/kb/training/workbook/8_building_modules.md

 In this lesson, you'll learn how to do the following:

-* Understand the difference between modules IOCs
+* Understand the difference between modules and IOCs
 * Understand the e3 wrapper directory structure.
 * Create an e3 wrapper using *Cookiecutter*
 * Edit a module makefile in order to build and install it into e3.